I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiondmacompletedfinal.md

 <p>In the  <a href="http://go.microsoft.com/fwlink/p/?linkid=256157">PLX9x5x</a> sample, the driver calls  <b>WdfDmaTransactionDmaCompletedFinal</b> from its <a href="wdf.evtprogramdma">EvtProgramDma</a> callback function.</p>

-<p>The <b>WdfDmaTransactionDmaCompletedFinal</b> method behaves the same as <a href="https://msdn.microsoft.com/library/windows/hardware/ff547039">WdfDmaTransactionDmaCompleted</a>, except that drivers typically call <b>WdfDmaTransactionDmaCompletedFinal</b> if the hardware reports an underrun condition.
-An underrun condition means that the hardware could not transfer all of the bytes that were specified for the last DMA transfer.
-A call to <b>WdfDmaTransactionDmaCompletedFinal</b> stops the framework from starting any more DMA transfers for the specified DMA transaction.</p>

-<p>When your driver calls <b>WdfDmaTransactionDmaCompletedFinal</b>, the driver supplies the number of bytes that were transferred.
-The return value is always <b>TRUE</b>, because the framework will not attempt to transfer any more bytes for the specified transaction. </p>

-<p>For more information about completing DMA transfers, see <a href="NULL">Completing a DMA Transfer</a>. </p>

-<p>The following code example notifies the framework that a device's DMA transfer operation has completed with an underrun condition.</p>

-<p>A driver typically calls <b>WdfDmaTransactionDmaCompletedFinal</b> from within its <a href="..\wdfinterrupt\nc-wdfinterrupt-evt-wdf-interrupt-dpc.md">EvtInterruptDpc</a> callback.
-A driver for a system-mode DMA device might call <b>WdfDmaTransactionDmaCompletedFinal</b> from within an <a href="..\wdfdmatransaction\nc-wdfdmatransaction-evt-wdf-dma-transaction-dma-transfer-complete.md">EvtDmaTransactionDmaTransferComplete</a> event callback function.</p>

-<p>In the  <a href="http://go.microsoft.com/fwlink/p/?linkid=256157">PLX9x5x</a> sample, the driver calls  <b>WdfDmaTransactionDmaCompletedFinal</b> from its <a href="wdf.evtprogramdma">EvtProgramDma</a> callback function.</p>

-<p>The <b>WdfDmaTransactionDmaCompletedFinal</b> method behaves the same as <a href="https://msdn.microsoft.com/library/windows/hardware/ff547039">WdfDmaTransactionDmaCompleted</a>, except that drivers typically call <b>WdfDmaTransactionDmaCompletedFinal</b> if the hardware reports an underrun condition.
+<p>The <b>WdfDmaTransactionDmaCompletedFinal</b> method behaves the same as <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompleted.md">WdfDmaTransactionDmaCompleted</a>, except that drivers typically call <b>WdfDmaTransactionDmaCompletedFinal</b> if the hardware reports an underrun condition.
 An underrun condition means that the hardware could not transfer all of the bytes that were specified for the last DMA transfer.
 A call to <b>WdfDmaTransactionDmaCompletedFinal</b> stops the framework from starting any more DMA transfers for the specified DMA transaction.</p>

 <p>When your driver calls <b>WdfDmaTransactionDmaCompletedFinal</b>, the driver supplies the number of bytes that were transferred.
 The return value is always <b>TRUE</b>, because the framework will not attempt to transfer any more bytes for the specified transaction. </p>